“Pedro Martins is a “multidimensional” multi-instrumentalist/guitarist and vocalist.” – The Observer

 In 2017, Martins was appointed as curator of the 50th SWR NEWJazz Meeting in Germany – the first South American artist to hold this position since it was established in 1966.
 Spider’s Egg was the sextet that he put together and featured performances by singer Genevieve Artadi, saxophonist David Binney, saxophonist Sebastian Gille and two shooting-stars of the Brazilian jazz scene bassist Frederico Heliodoro and percussionist Antonio Loureiro.

 Since 2017, Pedro Martins has toured as a featured member of Kurt Rosenwinkel’s Caipi Band.
 In 2017, Heartcore Records – the independent label created by Kurt Rosenwinkel – released their first album.
 Accompanying Rosenwinkel are international artists of undeniable quality such as saxophonist Mark Turner and rock/blues guitarist Eric Clapton.
 The album has received universal praise from critics and audiences alike.
-Legendary guitarist Eric Clapton invited the band to open his 2021 European Tour.
 Already in September 2019, Caipi and the duo of Pedro Martins & Daniel Santiago recieved an invitation to perform at the Clapton’s prestigious Crossroads Guitar Festival in Dallas (USA), marking the first Brazilian appearance at the event.